autonomousapps/dependency-analysis-gradle-plugin/README.md

 1. Add plugin extension for user configuration.
 Particularly, specify a list of variants to analyze (maybe)
 1. Extend functionality to vanilla (non-Android) Java/Kotlin projects.
+1. Correctly report View-related classes that are only referenced in XML (layout) files.
+Currently the plugin reports such classes as being unused.